Why the ability to think on your feet is key to effectiveness at work

 - We don’t provide a structure for our questioner.

-When we fail to provide some structure to our response, we simply provide a mass of information.
+When we fail to provide some structure to our response, we provide a mass of information.
 We are expecting our questioner to do all the hard work of sorting the wheat from the chaff.

 - The answer isn’t logical.

 I mean that we don’t ensure that the answer has been constructed in a logical and repeatable way.
 There are a vast number of patterns of logic – structures – that we can use.
-Failure to use one of them is a missed opportunity to provide an information rich and relevant answer.
+Failure to use one of them is a missed opportunity to provide an information-rich and relevant answer.

-Help is at hand – Think Before You Speak™
+Help Is At Hand – Think Before You Speak™

-At Illumine Training we have over 20 years experience of running training courses based on the conviction that superior thinking leads to superior performance.
-Of course this applies in many different areas of our work, but none more so than in impromptu verbal communication.
+At Illumine Training, we have over 20 years’ experience of running training courses based on the conviction that superior thinking leads to superior performance.
+Of course, this applies in many different areas of our work, but none more so than in impromptu verbal communication.
 The whole process of thinking on your feet involves thinking first and then speaking.
 Rather than the other way around!

 - Think about what to say.
 Choose quickly from the vast number of potential logical structures in order to provide insights that hit the mark.